Wevyn/extensible_conversational_CRM/README.md

 Important things:
-1. Main files are advanced-attio.js, advanced-parser.js, and app.js. (also have index.css, index.js)
+1. Main files are CRMConnector.js and App.js (also have index.css, index.js)
-2. Advanced-attio.js manages intelligent parsing and structuring of data. advanced-parser.js manages groq and openrouter api calls.